oktayozkan0/book-price-comparison/README.md

 <br/>
 <h2>Important note</h2>
 This is an experimental project.
-There may be problems, bugs and prices might be wrong (they are usually true).
+There may be problems, bugs and prices might be wrong (they are usually right).
 <h1> book-price-comparison </h1>
 Simple Web Scraper with Django and Scrapy,
 Only Turkish books and Turkish book eCommerce websites  (except Amazon)